- 1 WordPress Security: 19 To Securing your Website

 Limit Login Attempts

 The default setting of WordPress allows anyone to try unlimited passwords for logging in.
 Having open access like this, hackers use modern tools and scripts to try various combinations of usernames and passwords to gain access to the website.
-This is called brute force attack.
+This is called a brute force attack.

-The best way to deal with this problem is to use a plugin which limits the maximum number of login attempts within a certain period of time.
+The best way to deal with this problem is to use a plugin that limits the maximum number of login attempts within a certain period of time.
 For instance, you can choose to temporarily block a visitor after 5 unsuccessful login attempts.
 It is also possible to select a custom lockout period for such attempts.

 Login LockDown is the most popular plugin for limiting login attempts.
 By default, the plugin allows 3 login attempts in 5 minutes.
 Breaking this rule will block the IP address of that visitor for an hour.
 You can change these settings by going to Settings > Login LockDon from your website dashboard.
 The plugin also shows a history of the locked out IP addresses, which could be useful for some people.